The Best Keto-Friendly Vegetables

 Leek adds the perfect taste to any soup, even keto soups!
 Try my Keto Leek Cauliflower soup to be convinced!

-One of the few root vegetables that get worse when cooked is the beetroot or beet.
+One of the few root vegetables that get worse when cooked is beetroot or beet.
 It’s OK-ish raw, but avoid it when cooked.

-Celery root also called celeriac is quite high in net carbs, both raw or cooked.
-One of the underground vegetables to avoid on a Keto diet or eat in very low amounts.
+Celery root, also called celeriac, is quite high in net carbs, both raw or cooked—one of the underground vegetables to avoid on a Keto diet or eat in very low amounts.

-Potatoes are not keto-friendly unfortunately.
+Potatoes are not keto-friendly, unfortunately.
 But it’s useful to highlight that many places list the net carbs of raw potatoes, tricking you into thinking it’s almost OK.

 The net carbs in parsnips don’t change much with cooking, but they remain too high to be recommended on a keto diet.

 Sweet potatoes are here for illustration purposes as the net carbs vary drastically depending on how they are cooked.
-Net carbs drop a bit when boiled, but increase slightly with oven-baking and sky-rocket with frying.
+Net carbs drop a bit when boiled but increase slightly with oven-baking and sky-rocket with frying.

-Sweet potatoes are sometimes seen as a healthy option, it is mostly because their Glycemic Load is much lower than the Glycemic Load of potatoes.
+Sweet potatoes are sometimes seen as a healthy option.
+It is mostly because their Glycemic Load is much lower than the Glycemic Load of potatoes.

-If it’s all too much information, remember the rule of thumb for your keto food list
+If it’s all too much information, remember the rule of thumb for your keto food list.

 Now that you know which vegetables are best on Keto, these recipes might interest you!